alisaifee/holmium.core/doc/source/usage.rst

 =========================

 To further customize domain / page specific behaviors of certain web elements, the :class:`ElementEnhancer` base class can be extended to hijack :class:`selenium.webdriver.remote.webelement.WebElement`.
+The located web element is made available to the subclass as ``self.element``.

 In the sample below, the ``SelectEnhancer`` enhancer will be used to hijack any web element that has the tag name `select`.
 All properties and methods exposed by the :class:`selenium.webdriver.remote.webelement.WebElement` object